MandarGogate/av-challenge-website/download.md

 ## Data

-The data will be made available here by 1st June 2022.
+The data can be generated using code available at [GitHub repository](https://github.com/cogmhear/avse_challenge).